mhuot/hl7-eh-fab/README.md

 This project demonstrates a healthcare data streaming pipeline:
 - HL7 v2.x messages ingested via MLLP on AKS
 - Streamed to Azure Event Hubs using Kafka protocol
-- Routed into Microsoft Fabric Eventstream for real-time analytics
+- Ingested into Microsoft Fabric Eventhouse (KQL Database) for real-time analytics

 ## Table of Contents
 - [Architecture](#architecture)